Nadia214/Deep-Learning-Based-Analysis-of-MRI-Images-for-Brain-Tumor-Segmentation/README.md

 Results

-Among the architectures tested, U-Net emerged as the most effective model with a Dice Similarity Coefficient (DSC) of 88.5%, outperforming:

-    V-Net with a DSC of 86.4%, and
+    V-Net with a DSC of 86%, and
-    SegNet with a DSC of 84.8%.
+    SegNet with a DSC of 84%.

-These findings underscore U-Net's superiority in terms of segmentation accuracy and its potential for clinical applications in brain tumor detection

 Dataset - https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2